apache/logging-flume-site/README.md

 3. Performing any updates that are required.
 4. In the root directory run `mvn package`.
 5. Open your browser to point to *local directory*/target/site/index.html and review the site.
-6. When the changes look ok run 'mvn resources:copy-resources@install'.
+6. When the changes look ok run `mvn resources:copy-resources@install`.
 7. Perform `git add` on the affected files and `git commit'.
 8. Perform git push.
 9. After a few minutes review https://flume.staged.apache.org and make sure the appropriate changes are present.